What is cervical proprioception?

 How proprioception can be a key factor in rehabilitating patients with dizziness, headaches and neck pain.

-What is Proprioception?
+What is proprioception?

+Proprioception is the ability to sense the position and movement of our body without visual feedback.
 The cervical spine works as a sensory system that relies heavily on mechanoreceptors, like muscle spindles, that detect mechanical changes within tissue.
 The proprioceptive information from the mechanoreceptors is transmitted through neural pathways, referred to as cervical afferents, to the central nervous system.
 The cervical afferents also have unique connections to the visual and vestibular systems through reflex pathways and direct neural connections.

 Key components of cervical proprioception